 Except for the last line, this table only summarizes the different cases we have discussed so far.
-The last line foreshadows the empirical claims we will be making, namely that across modalities: • co-speech/co-sign gestures (including facial expressions) have a non-at-issue semantics, and more specifically that they contribute presuppositions of a particular sort, which we call 'cosuppositions'6 (we differ in this from pioneering work on gesture projection in Ebert and Ebert 2014, who took co-speech gestures to contribute supplements; we follow instead the conclusions of Schlenker, to appear b);post-speech/post-sign gestures and facial expressions also have a non-at-issue semantics, but a nonpresuppositional one: they trigger 'supplements', just as appositive relative clauses do;iconic modulations can have any status, and in particular they can make an at-issue contribution;
+The last line foreshadows the empirical claims we will be making, namely that across modalities:

+• co-speech/co-sign gestures (including facial expressions) have a non-at-issue semantics, and more specifically that they contribute presuppositions of a particular sort, which we call 'cosuppositions' 6 (we differ in this from pioneering work on gesture projection in Ebert and Ebert 2014, who took co-speech gestures to contribute supplements; we follow instead the conclusions of Schlenker, to appear b);

 6 Briefly, a cosupposition is a presupposition which is conditionalized on the at-issue contribution of the expression it modifies.
-For instance, Did John SLAP punish his son? does not trigger the presupposition that pro-speech gestures usually make an at-issue contribution (as most words do), but in addition they may trigger other types of inferences, such as presuppositions.
+For instance, Did John SLAP punish his son? does not trigger the presupposition that